annabrown2/TranscriptAnalysis_WithCLAN/STEP1.md

 @Transcriber:(YOUR NAME HERE)

 ```
-*In this example our transcripts were a mother being interviewed about her children, therefore we have used ID headers for Mother and Investigator, for all ID headers available in CLAN consult the manual.*
+*In this example our transcripts consisted of a mother being interviewed about her children, therefore we have used ID headers for Mother and Investigator.
+For all ID headers available in CLAN consult the manual.*

-4. Add the filename to the media tier (excluding file extension)
+4. Add the filename to the media tier (excluding file extension).
 5. Add your name to the transcriber header tier.
 6. Once you have entered this information, click on tiers on the top menu bar and then on update.
 The participants' codes should appear in the tier list.
 7. Underneath the transcriber header tier enter the existing transcript.

 *Note:*
 + Don’t end header tiers with a punctuation mark.
-+ Each colon on a header tier needs to be followed by a tab
++ Each colon on a header tier needs to be followed by a tab.

 ## Change participants code
 + Speaker labels must follow the code as specified in the ID header tier.